About

-I’m a quantitative research engineer currently in Chicago.
+I’m a quantitative developer in NYC.
 I studied Computer Science at Dartmouth College.
 I’m very into cycling, playing guitar, and photography.

 I enjoy learning CS theory, in particular graphics and rendering.
 My research was on Monte Carlo sampling theory, and I hope to continue contributing to the field.
 Outside of graphics, I find compilers and type theory rather interesting, and I like interesting programming languages like Rust, Haskell, and Idris.